lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 their own KeyPurposeIds, some may not have significant motive or resources to set up and manage their own KeyPurposeIds.
-This general document signing KeyPurposeId may be used as a stop-gap for those that intend to define their own KeyPurposeId or those who do not intend to set up a KeyPurposeId but still would like to distinguish document signing from other usages.
+This general document signing KeyPurposeId may be used as a stop-gap for those that intend to define their own document signing KeyPurposeId or those who do not intend to set up a KeyPurposeId but still would like to distinguish document signing from other usages.